IanGallacher/SC2-AI-Website/README.md

 # Rough Instructions

 These instructions are very quick and dirty.
-If you get stuck, feel free to ask for help on one of the [comunity hubs](http://sc2ai.net/Joinus.php)
+If you get stuck, feel free to ask for help on one of the [comunity hubs](http://sc2ai.net/Joinus.php).

 Note that this guide does not yet cover setting up pre-requisite software, and it may make bad recommendations.

 ## Setup

+* Install Ruby and stuff...

+* Install Bundler: `gem install bundler`.

 * Clone this repo to your computer.

 * Open a terminal in the repo folder.

+* Run `bundle install.`

 * Run `npm install`.